-Studies on near-death experiences show that these fleeting, almost supernatural experiences are reported by hundreds of thousands of people who have been on the shores of death.
-This combination of progress and lack of results has led to the emergence of a variety of theories in recent years.
+Studies on near-death experiences report fleeting, almost supernatural experiences retold by hundreds of thousands of people who have been on the shores of death.
+But are these stories true?
+This combination of progress and a lack of results has led to the emergence of a variety of theories in recent years.
 Below there are the most common of them.

-Answer 1: There is afterlife
+Answer 1: There is an afterlife

-In 2008, Dr. Eben Alexander, a neurosurgeon at Harvard Medical School, fell into a deep coma caused by bacterial meningitis.
-After seven days of brain death, Dr. Alexander he woke up from the coma.
+In 2008, Dr. Eben Alexander, a neurosurgeon at Harvard Medical School, fell into a deep coma which was caused by bacterial meningitis.
+After seven days of brain death, Dr. Alexander woke up from the coma.

-His memories of the coma varied from obscure visions to a journey through the ‘core’, in which he met with the God.
-As a result, he realized that there is another kind of existence except the one he knew and studied.
+His memories of the coma varied from obscure visions to a journey through a sort of ‘core’, in which he met with whom he considered to be God.
+As a result, he realized that there was another kind of existence other than the one he knew and studied.

-Most scientists believe that “when the brain dies, the same happens to the mind or soul or self”.
+Most scientists believe that “when the brain dies, the same happens to the mind, soul, or self”.
 But the experience of Dr. Alexander shows that this is not the whole truth.

 Answer 2: The mind can function without the physical body

 Dr. Bruce Greyson, a psychiatrist at the University of Virginia, is a leading expert in near-death experiences and has studied over 100 cases of near-death episodes.
 From his work, he learned that many patients claimed to have experienced a sense of peace and separation from their physical body.
 Also, there are cases when people claim to have met deities or their deceased loved ones.

 The majority of scientists consider such experiences nothing more than illusions caused by some difficult condition where the brain is under tremendous pressure.
 But Greyson thinks that near-death experiences prove the hypothesis that the mind can function without the physical body.